Collaboration: EMDR as Adjunct Therapy

 I partner with primary therapists and their clients to target their clients’ specific memories, body sensations, or limiting beliefs with EMDR.
 By narrowly targeting specific traumatic memories or intrusive material, brief adjunct EMDR can accelerate progress in traditional therapy, help the client and the primary therapist to resolve stuck points, and enrich their ongoing work.

 Adjunct therapy does not replace or interrupt ongoing therapy; it is supplemental to the primary therapeutic relationship.
 With adjunct EMDR therapy, clients continue to receive treatment with their primary therapist.
 Usually adjunct therapy is short term (4-12 extended sessions) and desensitizes single incident trauma or simple phobias that interfere with the client’s therapeutic gains.
 Treatment is scheduled in an intensive format.
 The success of treatment is based on clearly defined goals for the EMDR therapist, defined in collaboration with the primary therapist and client.

 Ongoing intensive EMDR is available if you are wanting long-term support towards several treatment goals.

-Due to COVID-19, all services are currently available online only.
+All services are currently available online only.